Professor Constanze Güthenke

-My main research interests lie in the field of antiquity after antiquity, and in questions of the disciplinary shape of Classics and the history of scholarship: why, and how, do classicists ask the questions they ask?
+My main research interests lie in the field of antiquity after antiquity, especially in questions of the disciplinary shape of Classics and critical histories of scholarship: why, and how, do classicists ask the questions they ask?
 I have published a monograph on the literary representations of contemporary Greece in the eighteenth and nineteenth centuries (Placing Modern Greece, Oxford, 2008).
-My current book project, entitled Feeling and Philology: Studying Antiquity in Nineteenth-Century Germany, forthcoming from Cambridge UP, is a look at the lasting rhetorical strategies and organizing metaphors of scholarship.
-I am currently working on a new project on symphilology and questions of scholarly community, and I continue to be interested in the transnational aspects of scholarship, asking what happens to classical knowledge when it migrates between places and contexts (especially in Europe and America).
+My second book, Feeling and Classical Philology: Studying Antiquity in Nineteenth-Century Germany (Cambridge 2020) looks at the lasting rhetorical strategies and organizing metaphors of scholarship.
+I am interested in questions of scholarly community, ancient and modern, and I currently have a research project on transnational aspects of scholarship, asking what happens to classical knowledge when it migrates between places and contexts (especially in Europe and America).
 I teach on a wide range of topics and genres in Greek literature (tragedy, comedy, epic, philosophical dialogue, ancient biography) and their afterlife, as well as on Modern Greek literature and culture.
-I am also a founding member of the Postclassicisms collective (www.postclassicisms.org), and I am currently the editor of the Classical Receptions Journal, published by Oxford University Press.
+I am also a founding member of the Postclassicisms collective (www.postclassicisms.org), and I was until recently editor in chief of the Classical Receptions Journal, published by Oxford University Press.

 Greek literature; reception studies; the postclassical; history of scholarship; ancient biography; Aristophanes; Modern Greek literature.